EkremL/dotnetShop/README.md

-# 🍎 dotnetShop
+#🛒 dotnetShop
 dotnetShop is a full-stack e-commerce project featuring a robust ASP.NET Core backend with JWT authentication and a responsive React frontend.
-It follows clean architecture principles and modern API-first design to deliver a scalable and maintainable solution.
+It follows clean architecture principles and a modern API-first design to deliver a scalable and maintainable solution.

+Throughout the project, I actively reinforced my knowledge of ASP.NET Core's key features, such as dependency injection, middleware configuration, and controller-service separation — making this project not just a build, but a hands-on learning experience as well.

+In addition to standard e-commerce functionality, this application includes Iyzico payment integration, enabling secure and localized online transactions.
+This adds a real-world aspect to the project and simulates how professional systems interact with third-party payment providers.

+While the current version of dotnetShop is a simple-scale implementation, it provides a solid foundation for further development.
+Future improvements may include features such as order tracking, customer support chat, discount systems, and advanced analytics.

 ## 🚀 Features